tdavis6/dailySummaryEmail/README.md

 To change the time of day that the email is sent, use the MINUTE and HOUR environment variables.
 All times should be in 24hr (0-23 for hours, 0-59 for minutes) time.

-At any time, you may trigger an email send through the Web UI.
+At any time, you may trigger an email send through the Web UI or via the API (see `API_TOKEN` below).

 If you have any specific questions or issues setting it up, please feel free to create an issue here.
 While I will try my best to respond quickly, I can make no guarantees on time nor a guaranteed solution,